DJrMartin/Minor_bacterial_species/README.md

 If you use this resource in your research, please cite it as:

-> [Martin D. et al.] *A conceptual framework for revealing minor bacterial species in microbiome data through guided data transformation*.
-BioRxiv, [2025].
+> [Martin D. et al.] *A conceptual framework for revealing rare bacterial species in the gut microbiome through guided data transformation: Beyond enterotypes*.
+Methods in Ecology and Evolution (17), [2025].

 ## Contact